Talent community: Job seeker's perspective

 A job seeker may join an employer's talent community, if after learning more about the company, they have interest but they are not yet ready to apply for a position via the employer's corporate career site.
 Talent communities, typically part of an employer's career site, are reached directly from various sources, including social media, search engine result pages (SERPS), and job boards that forward potential candidates to employers' career sites to apply for jobs.
 For example, Mary hears about Acme Corp from recent PR surrounding Acme's latest product enhancement.
 She goes to the company's career website, and perhaps looks at a microsite related to the job family she is interested in.
 After reading about working at the company, Mary is intrigued.
 However, she does not have a resume since she has worked happily at the same company for the past five years.
 So, she simply leaves her name and email in Acme's talent community.
 She will now receive updates from the company that are relevant to her – such as, interview tips, career paths of similar professionals, and information on events that Acme is holding.

-When Mary is ready to move on from her current job, Acme is now top of mind.
-She has an increased chance of applying to this company because of the relationship she's built by consuming this content since joining the talent community.
+Such content is intended to increase brand awareness among potential candidates and may influence future application decisions.

 Relating talent communities to sales and marketing

-This concept is best described through analogues with sales and marketing.
+Talent communities are sometimes used as a form of recruitment marketing.
 Let us say a consumer goes to a website to make a purchasing decision, like buying a new car.
 They read about the new sedan being offered by a car company and are very interested in purchasing it.
 However, something is stopping them from buying it today.
 Maybe their lease is not up for another six months, or they will not have the proper funds until they get a new job.
 So, they sign up for the company's email list to get updates on the car.
 In six months when they are ready to make a purchasing decision; this car is top of mind after having received updates for months prior via the car company's email list.
 This email list is very analogous to the employer's talent community which is keeping passive job seekers in the loop until they are ready to make their own "purchasing decision" and apply for a job.